msc49/Hathi/README.md

 # Real Time Chat-Room App

-Hathi is a real time Chatroom messenger in which users can create
+Hathi is a real time Chatroom messenger in which users can create Chatrooms and communicate with one another.
+It is created using Rails and utlises Hotwire for partial page updates over the web socket.

+## Features

+- Real time User creation
+- Real time Chatroom Creation
+- Real time Messaging (including images/videos/pdfs)

-## prerequisite
+## Prerequisites

+- Ensure PostgreSQL is installed on your machine

 ```
 bundle install